 - Physical symptoms like muscle aching, sweaty palms, blushing, feeling hot

-- forgetting information, even the obvious stuff like names of friends, or what was just said by others
+- forgetting information, even the obvious stuff like names of friends or what was just said by others

 No rational or coherent thoughts can be found because the sensations and emotions are too extreme.
-This makes it impossible to resolve hurt feelings or to communicate clearly.
+It makes it impossible to resolve hurt feelings or to communicate clearly.
 HSPs are particularly prone to hijacking or flooding because our nervous systems are easily overstimulated and more sensitive to stimuli.

 A phobia is an overwhelming and debilitating fear of an object, place, situation, feeling or animal.
 Phobias are more pronounced than fears.
 They develop when a person has an exaggerated or unrealistic sense of danger about a situation or object.

 If a phobia becomes very severe, a person may organise their life around avoiding the thing that’s causing them anxiety.
 As well as restricting their day-to-day life, it can also cause a lot of distress.

 Patients are gradually exposed to fear-causing stimuli, from artificial to the real thing.
 So for snakes, you get to be around snakes, perhaps at first just pictures, then being in the same room, but at a distance, then touching, then holding.
-Slowly the fear subsides as exposure retains your nervous system to learn there is no danger here.
+Slowly, the fear subsides as exposure retains your nervous system to learn there is no danger here.